bishal216/Renderer/ReadMe.md

-# 3D Rendering of Swyambhunatn
+# 3D Rendering of Swoyambhunath

 This is a 3d renderer made for graphics project.